phian/Knowledge_Enhancer_App/README.md

 # Knowledge_Enhancer_App

-An app help you learn more knowledge around
+A simple English practice game that help user to learn English vocabulary in multiple topics.